Changing a Course to Credit-Only or Audit

 A student may have the option to change a course to credit-only (satisfactory/unsatisfactory).
 Please note that all general education courses (except for Health and Exercise Studies courses) must be taken for a grade.
 In addition, most major-specific courses must be taken for a grade as well, some even require a specific minimum grade.

-When possible, it is important to talk with a student about changing a course to credit-only or audit as it may impact satisfactory academic progress, CODA, financial aid, etc.
+When possible, the student should consult with their advisor about changing a course to credit-only or audit as it may impact such important issues as satisfactory academic progress, full-time status, and financial aid.

 Dropping a Course

-The academic calendar contains important dates for each semester.
+The academic calendar contains important course add and drop dates for each semester and summer session.

-If a student drops a course on or before the census date, then the course will not appear on their transcript.
+If a student drops a course on or before census date, the course will not appear on their transcript.
 They can drop this course on their own via MyPack Portal.
-The academic calendar contains all important dates for each semester.
+The academic calendar contains all important dates for each semester and session.

-If a student drops a course after the census date but before the drop/revision deadline, then the course will appear on their transcript as a W (withdrawal).
+If a student drops a course after census date but on or before the drop/revision deadline, the course will appear on their transcript as a W (withdrawal).
 They can drop this course on their own via MyPack Portal.
 Students are limited to 16 hours of W’s during their undergraduate careers.

 To learn more, view the adding and dropping courses regulation.

-Sometimes during a semester, a student may choose to withdrawal from all of their courses.
+Sometimes during a semester, a student may choose to withdraw from all courses.
 After discussing these options with their academic advisor, a student can log into MyPack Portal to submit a term withdrawal.
 This is an online step-by-step process that walks the student through a series of questions and reminders.
 In some cases, a student may need to upload documentation.

-A student who is granted a Term Withdrawal may then be Progress Deficient, which will require a student to submit an appeal in order to be eligible to continue their enrollment.
-Note: W’s from a Term Withdrawal do not count toward the 16 hours of W’s allowed during the student’s undergraduate career.
+A student who is granted a Term Withdrawal could fail to meet Satisfactory Academic Progress.
+If the student decides to enroll at a later date, a student may need to submit an appeal in order to be eligible to continue enrollment.
+Note: W’s from a full Term Withdrawal do not count toward the 16 hours of W’s allowed during the student’s undergraduate career.